This post has been updated. It originally published on Dec. 13, 2023.

 Where do microplastics come from?

 Companies around the world produce more than 400 million metric tons of plastic waste annually, all of which will break down into micro- and nanoplastic particles.
 These particles are smaller than 5 millimeters.
 Most microplastic pollution comes from the slow degradation of bigger products known as “macroplastics.”
 However, some microplastics actually start out that way: Small plastic beads known as “nurdles” serve as building blocks for other plastics like bottles and car parts, and microbeads are common in cosmetic and cleaning products.
+Microplastics can get into the environment from roadside litter, mismanaged waste and recycling, incineration of larger plastics, and industrial pollution.

 Why are microplastics problematic?